Best Long-distance Valentine’s Days Gifts to Feel Close Despite Distance

 They work if both of you actually like wearing them.
 Keep it subtle and comfortable.
 If your partner doesn’t wear accessories, choose something else—don’t force a “couple item.”

-5) What’s a good low-budget long-distance Valentine’s gift?
+5) What’s a good low-budget long distance Valentine gift?

 Open-when notes, a meaningful letter, a shared playlist, and a planned date night are powerful and inexpensive.
 Thoughtfulness and effort matter more than cost.